Jaredcl1994/Math4610/SoftwareManual/vectinnerprod.md

-**Input:** There are two inputs, both of type std::vector<double>.
+**Input:** There are 3 inputs, the first arrays of doubles which are the arguments of the inner product.
+The third is the size of the arrays as an int.

 **Output:** returns a double which is the inner product of the two input vectors.

 **Usage/Example:**
-You will call the function with two arguments, as previously stated, like:
+You will call the function with 3 arguments, as previously stated, like:
 ```c++
 int main()
 {